 How to configure Two-Class Decision Jungle

-Add the Two-Class Decision Forest module to your experiment in Studio.
+Add the Two-Class Decision Jungle module to your experiment in Studio.

 For Resampling method, choose the method used to create the individual trees.
 You can choose from Bagging or Replicate.

 Bagging: Select this option to use bagging, also called bootstrap aggregating.